 Do you sleep on your stomach, lying on your front?
 You’re not alone!
 In our ‘Big Irish Sleep Survey’ 2020, sleeping on your stomach was the second most popular sleeping position (15.18% of respondents said this was their favourite sleeping position) after sleeping on your side (65.3%).

 Sleeping on your stomach can be very comfortable for some, but it’s important to recognise that sleeping on your front can put pressure on your neck, back, shoulder and hips, so ensuring you have the best mattress for this sleeping position will help you to continue sleeping on your stomach with maximum comfort, minimising aches and pains.

 As a detailed extension to our Mattress Buying Guide, we’ve recommended some information and best mattresses for stomach sleepers below.

 Front sleepers can put pressure on various areas of the body while sleeping, dependent on their position.
 Most front sleepers turn their head to the side which can cause neck pain and many others may bring a leg up slightly for added comfort, which can affect the spinal alignment while sleeping, causing back pain or discomfort.

-For front sleepers, a firm, supportive mattress is best as it will ensure that the spine and body don’t sink too far into your mattress, bringing it below head level and disturbing the natural alignment of the head during sleep.
+The best mattress for front sleepers is a firm, supportive mattress as it will ensure that the spine and body don’t sink too far into your mattress, bringing it below head level and disturbing the natural alignment of the head during sleep.

 A soft mattress will not provide sufficient support for front sleepers, as your body is heavier it will sink into a soft mattress, taking your torso out of alignment with your head, putting pressure on the arch of your back as you sleep, which can lead to back pain.